hasn717/GIS-and-Mapping-Python-Code/README.md

 # QGIS-Basemaps
-Add base maps of Google Satellite and Bing and other base maps in QGIS using Python
+Add base maps of Google Satellite, osm, esri base maps, Bing and other base maps in QGIS using Python

 Plugins > Python Console > Show Editor
 Copy&Paste the code below into a new Python file and press Run script run script